josStorer/after-effects-track-motion-script-for-labelImg/readme.md

 ### Keyframes of the first tracker must cover the whole timeline as a time check layer, empty tracking can be used

-### set trackers' name as "tag:[Your Name]" to set the corresponding labelimg tag name
+### Set trackers' name as "tag:[Your Name]" to set the corresponding labelimg tag name